Solicitor Fees When a Buyer or Seller Pulls Out

 If a buyer pulls out of a transaction, they can expect to pay an average of £1,655 for freehold properties or £1,825 for leasehold properties.
 Buyers should also keep in mind that they have to also pay for the property survey to be conducted.

-Here is a breakdown of the solicitor fees that a buyer can expect to pay before the exchange of contracts.
+Here is a breakdown of the fees when buying a house.
 These costs are based on the £277,000 national average house price:

 Solicitor Legal Fees - £1,320 for freehold/£1,490 for leasehold